-- 1 teaspoon vanilla
+- 1 teaspoon vanilla extract

-- 1/4 teaspoon rum extract (optional)
+- ¼ teaspoon rum extract (optional)

 - Transfer to a bowl and cover tightly with plastic wrap, then chill completely in the fridge until ready to serve.
-Best served the next day after the eggnog has had time to age slightly.
+Best served the next day once the eggnog has had time to age slightly.